 Blue Spring is a wonderful park that is a gateway to the historical past of Florida.
-Majestic oaks, crystal clear waters, cypress swamp and the St. Johns River.
+Majestic oaks, crystal clear waters, cypress swamp, and the St. Johns River.
 It is a great way to spend a day.
 As we left the park, the boys and I noticed that there were only a few cars with Florida license plates, the rest were from all over the country.
-On peak days, you can hang up getting into the park if you are not there in the early morning.
+On peak days, you can forget getting into the park if you are not there in the early morning.
+Florida manatees draw a big crowd to our small part of the country.
 I think it is awesome that such a mysterious creature that swims the waters can draw a crowd as big as a rock concert!

 If you don’t live near a river with warmer waters that the manatee visit, you can still have a lesson with your children with books from your local library and the internet.
 Learning the history of the sea cow beauties is quite interesting.
 The legend of mermaids is said to be the imaginations of sailors at sea for long periods of time.
 They would report seeing a beautiful half woman, half fish swimming the waters.
 Many people believe what they were seeing was the manatee.